Sivli-Embir/meteor-semanticity/README.md

 ```
 ### Removing Relationships

+To remove a relationship call the remove method.
+This functions like meteor collection remove.

 ```
 semanticity.remove(id)
 ```
 ### Find and FindOne

-Semanticity implements `find()` and `findOne()` just like Meteor, in the core driver they are the same funcitions.
+Semanticity implements `find()` and `findOne()` just like Meteor, in the core driver they are the same methods.
 One key difference is what is returned is a Semanticity Cursor.
 This cursor functions just like the Meteor Collection Cursor and has all the methods defined in the Meteor Docs.

 ### Publications

-While Semanticity can be used anywhere on the server it is best used in the publish function.
+While Semanticity can be used anywhere on the server it is best used in the publish mothods.

 ```
 Meteor.publish("comments", function (postIds) {